 CERVICAL ESOPHAGUS TUMORS — Squamous cell cancer (SCC) of the cervical esophagus presents a unique management situation.
 If surgery is performed, it usually requires removal of portions of the pharynx, the larynx, the thyroid gland, and portions of the proximal esophagus.
 In addition, radical neck dissections are usually carried out; as such, the management is more closely related to SCC of the head and neck than for malignancies involving the more distal portions of the esophagus.
-In general, radiation therapy (RT) combined with chemotherapy is preferred over surgery for proximal esophageal cancers where laryngectomy would be necessary for a good cancer operation since survival appears to be the same and major morbidity is avoided in most.
+In general, radiation therapy (RT) combined with chemotherapy is preferred over surgery for proximal esophageal cancers where laryngectomy would be necessary for a good cancer operation since survival appears to be comparable and major morbidity is avoided in most [149-151].
 (See "Surgical management of resectable esophageal and esophagogastric junction cancers", section on 'Cervical esophageal cancer resection' and "Management of locally advanced unresectable and inoperable esophageal cancer", section on 'Cervical esophageal tumors'.)

 INFORMATION FOR PATIENTS — UpToDate offers two types of patient education materials, "The Basics" and "Beyond the Basics."
 The Basics patient education pieces are written in plain language, at the 5th to 6th grade reading level, and they answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.
 Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are written at the 10th to 12th grade reading level and are best for patients who want in-depth information and are comfortable with some medical jargon.